 High-quality teaching is at the heart of our approach, with a focus on areas in which disadvantaged pupils require the most support.
 This is proven to have the greatest impact on closing the disadvantaged attainment gap and at the same time benefit the non-disadvantaged children in our school.
-Implicit in the intended outcomes detailed below, is the intention that non-disadvantaged pupils' attainment will be sustained and improved alongside process for their disadvantaged peers.
+Implicit in the intended outcomes detailed below, is the intention that non-disadvantaged pupils' attainment will be sustained and improved alongside progress for their disadvantaged peers, including our higher achieve pupil premium learners.